SD-WAN with Cloud-Delivered Communications: A Match Made in Heaven

 SD-WAN and SaaS: a perfect match

 There are a plethora of vendors offering SD-WAN capabilities, categorized as pure-play or add-ons.
-The paradox of choice multiplies with business intent and priorities including cost, deployment, privacy and visibility.
-Though SD-WAN simplifies the WAN to a great extent, understanding, configuring and managing SD-WAN in-house is not feasible for all organizations, specifically ones with limited resources.
+The paradox of choice multiplies with business intent and priorities, including cost, deployment, privacy, and visibility.
+Though SD-WAN simplifies management of the WAN, understanding, configuring, and managing an SD-WAN may not be feasible for all organizations, especially those with limited IT resources.

 To assist those companies with limited resources, 8x8 provides a ''simpler'' approach to deliver the benefits of SD-WAN without the complexities through our Managed Technical Services (MTS).

 8x8 MTS combines SD-WAN and 8x8 Premium customer support to deliver assured performance for mission-critical applications over cost-efficient Internet links.

 The SD WAN-based portion of the offer includes:

 1. An SD-WAN Edge: The network device, compact and easy to configure, works as the sensors on the network, monitoring how the WAN is working and all the applications that are using bandwidth.
 Deployed at your site, these edge devices are zero-touch deployable.
 Once connected to the Internet, it can automatically connect, authenticate, and can be configured remotely.